 Another great case of a collaborative culture is generated by the cloud computing giant, Salesforce.
 Voted one of the best places to work by Glassdoor, Salesforce had created its culture around the energy of Ohana, meaning “family” in Hawaiian.
 Ohana represents the idea that families are bound together and feel a sense of responsibility for one another.
 This fosters tremendous trust and transparency, further proving the value in feeling safe at work.

-Both Zappos and Salesforce show us that to create a psychologically safe environment, organisations must find a way to make communication and empathy – the basis of shaping authentic connections – part of team dynamics and the organisational culture, as a whole.
-The good news is that these assets are all within leadership’s gift to influence.
+Both Zappos and Salesforce show us that to create a psychologically safe environment, organisations must find a way to make communication and empathy – the basis of shaping authentic connections – a fundamental part of team dynamics and organisational culture, as a whole.
+The good news is that these assets are all within leadership’s ability to influence.

-We speak a lot about sexual energy and the Masculine and Feminine.
-This is because these concepts are crucial to our methodology and belief that inner peace comes from accessing all parts that make us human.
-If we can access these parts and understand them and their manifestation at work, then we can reverse engineer their root cause and develop strategies to balance and control certain urges and behaviours that stem as a result.
-This leads to greater self-awareness, that then enables a clearer understanding of who we are, where we come from and how we can be going forward.
-These are the qualities that become real assets when it’s about creating safe environments at work.
+We believe we are most creative - and therefore productive - when we stay true to our whole selves.
+If we are free to access all aspects of our character and understand them and their manifestation at work, then we can reverse engineer their root cause and develop strategies to balance and control certain negative urges and behaviours that may stem as a result.
+This leads to greater self-awareness, that then enables a clearer understanding of who we are, where we come from and how we can be the best versions of ourselves going forward.
+These are the qualities that become real assets when looking to create safe environments at work.

-What we know about communication and empathy is that like our muscles, they require awareness and practice to perform better and better.
-We can exercise these “muscles” through certain techniques, that involve accessing the wisdom of the body and expanding into a deeper level of consciousness.
-This enables us to develop relationships of greater depth and quality.
-In a workplace setting, this depth and quality of communication and consideration is what it takes to create the safe space required for teams to collaborate, have honest conversations and often most importantly – take more social risks.
+What we know that skills like communication and empathy are like muscles, they require awareness and practice to perform better and better.
+By taking the time to learn how to exercise these “muscles” in a safe environment, we can develop relationships of greater depth and quality.
+In a workplace setting, this depth and quality of communication and consideration is what it takes to create the safe space required for teams to collaborate, have honest conversations and often most importantly – take more creative risks.